 The stone was originally from the bride’s grandmother’s engagement ring.
 A closer look under the microscope revealed a color and clarity from diamonds mined from the 1890s to the 1920s that were regularly used in jewelry from Germany.

 The ring has two sapphires and a diamond and was originally in a classic setting.
 Matagi’s magic turned it into something completely modern and completely original.

 Check it out – Something Old, Something New . . .Read More

 I used to just take photos of his work on stones.
 Now I use frosted glass—it creates an ethereal glow and a gently reflects the pieces.

-Originally posted on sorensen silver fine art: Amethyst Crescent Moon The color of the amethyst in this pendant is such a rich purple it practically glows.
-Amethyst is traditionally worn to guard the wearer from drunkenness and poison.
-(Many people in recovery love this stone).
-Amethyst is also known to bring about pleasant or prophetic…
+My man has been on a moon kick lately.
+I love this amethyst moon!
+I love photographing his work (and wearing it, too)!
+Matagi Sorensen Amethyst Crescent Moon The color of the amethyst in this pendant is such a rich purple it practically glows.
+Amethyst is traditionally worn to guard the wearer from drunkenness and […]Read More

 Is it me, or is Matagi’s work looking more and more female as time goes on?
 I love watching the work evolve.
 This is just a sampling of the work he produced last month.
 The hollow forms must be bringing it out in him!Read More

 Sorenson’s jewelry designs frequently communicate ideas derived from nature.
 The organic forms in his work call to mind objects which are at once familiar, but perhaps not entirely known.
 It is this sense of mystery that elevates Sorenson’s work as a well- tempered response to nature. – Pamela Stephens, Phd.Read More